Wednesday 17 April 2024

 Richard Todd gets rolled out every D-Day for his part in the operation at Pegasus Bridge and subsequent acting in the film "The Longest Day" with very little information about his family and Irish roots.

 The following is a cursory run through some of the immediate family details.
-At some point, the Property Losses Committee website should be available again and links to claims can be added.

 Richard Todd